SS Erie L. Hackley: Loss

 At 5:45 pm on 3 October 1903, the Erie L. Hackley departed Menominee, Michigan, bound for Egg Harbor, Wisconsin.
 Fifteen minutes after departing, the Erie L. Hackley was just north of Green Island when a sudden storm blew up.
 The ship began to list and take on water.
 A giant wave smashed into the ship, carrying away the cabin; the ship then began to sink rapidly.
 The male passengers and crew placed the female passengers on floating wreckage before grabbing on to wreckage themselves.
 Captain Vorous stayed in the pilot house, trying to right the ship until he went down with it.

 Those who survived the wreck clung to wreckage overnight until the steamer Sheboygan happened upon the scene.
-The Sheboygan rescued eight survivors; eleven others were lost.
+The Sheboygan rescued eight survivors; eleven people were lost.

 Aftermath

 The tugboats Leona R. and Pilgrim attempted to locate the wreck of the Hackley by dragging a chain.
 They believed they had located the wreck but the depth prevented them from diving to confirm it.
 A board of inquiry into the sinking determined that the condition of the Hackley was not at fault.
 In June 1980, divers finally discovered the wreck of the Hackley.